amlalejini/DISSERTATION---EVOLVING-PHENOTYPICALLY-PLASTIC-DIGITAL-ORGANISMS/README.md

 ## Tips

-- Labels and references
+- Standardize your latex labels and references.
+E.g., `chapter:[chapter-name]:sec:introduction`
-- Siloing and modularity
+- Silo chapters to avoid becoming overwhelmed with the size of your dissertation while you edit.
-- GitHub
+- GitHub is fantastic for versioning!